shawcharles/Causal-Inference-in-Marketing/docs/about.md

 ---
-layout: page
+layout: single
-title: About
+title: "About"
 permalink: /about/
+toc: true
+toc_label: "On This Page"
+toc_sticky: true
 ---

-# About the Author
+## About the Author

 **Charles Shaw** is a researcher and practitioner working at the intersection of causal inference, machine learning, and marketing analytics.